 Carpal tunnel syndrome

-Certain medical conditons, pregnancy, wrist injury and possibly excessive repetitive movements of the arms, wrists or hands can cause carpal tunnel syndrome.
+Certain medical conditions such as wrist injury and excessive repetitive movements of the arms, wrists or hands can cause carpal tunnel syndrome.
+Pregnancy can also cause carpal tunnel syndrome.

 The carpal tunnel is the passageway in the hand made up of the arching carpal bones (eight bones in the wrist) and the ligament connecting the pillars of the arch.
 The median nerve and the tendons that connect the fingers to the muscles of the forearm pass through the tightly spaced tunnel.
 Carpal tunnel syndrome occurs when the median nerve, which relays sensation from the palm of the hand and fingers, becomes pinched, usually by swelling of the tendons or fluid collection.
 This leads to numbness and sometimes pain of the fingers and hand, and sometimes the forearm.